 The whole collection of web pages is available to anyone through the Wayback Machine where you can lookup any page by its URL.
 I do this at least a dozen times per month when encountering pages or whole websites that have disappeared off the public web.

 When links stop working and pages go off the web, we call it “link rot”.
 A large portion of the blame for link rot falls on webmasters who don’t care properly for their old links when moving, restructuring, or changing publishing platform.
-Server decay, link rot, an aging online population, and marketers who recommend their clients to “delete all old pages!” or attempt to rewrite their company’s history all contribute to link rot.
+Server decay, bankruptcies, link rot, an aging online population, and marketers who recommend their clients to “delete all old pages!” or attempt to rewrite their company’s history all contribute to link rot.

 Dead link revival built in to the web browser